rdmtc/node-red-contrib-german-holidays/README.md

 ## Usage

 Typically the node will be triggered at once every day and the result will be persistent in a global context.
-Then with a switch node the flows cann be conteolled by the usage of the properties of the object output.
+Then with a switch node the flows can be controlled by the usage of the properties of the object output.
 Examples for using this node:

-- shutter can be opened/closed on different timestamps based if today or tomorow is a holiday
+- shutter can be opened/closed on different timestamps based if today or tomorrow is a holiday
 - dimmer can set to different brightness based if it is a Holiday

 ![usage example](images/example2.png?raw=true)